 The school nursing team are specialist practitioners that work across health and education to provide a link between home, school and the community.
 They are a beneficial point of contact to ensure the needs of every child are met.
 Below is a leaflet providing the necessary information to make contact should you need to.
 The school nurse for Bickershaw Church of England Primary School is Norma Newcombe.

 |Welcome from the school nursing team||Is your child ready for school?|

 At Bickershaw Church of England we promote a sense of pride and belonging in our children.
 The school has a uniform and all children are expected to wear it and take pride in it.
 Most items can be purchased at shops selling children's clothing, except the sweatshirt and cardigans which are embroidered with our Church School Logo.
 The lists for stockists and prices can be found by accessing the following link:

-The reception baseline assessment is a short and simple check of a child’s early literacy, communication, language and maths skills when they begin school.
-The assessment will form the start of a new measure of how schools are helping their pupils to progress between reception and year 6.
+The Reception baseline assessment is a short and simple check of a child’s early literacy, communication, language and maths skills when they begin school.
+The assessment will form the start of a new measure of how schools are helping their pupils to progress between Reception and Year 6.
 Many schools already do a similar check so the teacher can understand the needs of their pupils when they arrive at school, this helps to achieve a holistic view of the child and how best to support their learning.
-From September 2020, the assessment will be carried out in all state funded primary schools in England.
-The assessment can take place at any point in the first six weeks of a child starting reception.
+From September 2021, the assessment will be carried out in all state funded primary schools in England.
+The assessment can take place at any point within the first six weeks of a child starting in Reception.